metomi/rose/sphinx/user-guide/API.rst

 defined for you to call.
 All methods return ``None`` unless otherwise specified.

 ..
-TODO - something must be done
+TODO - complete the python API part that goes here

 Rosie Web